digital-medicine/ndemobil-website/content/research/index.md

     id: section-1
     content:
       title: 👋 Welcome to the group NDEMobil
-      content: Take a look at what we're working on...
+      text: Take a look at what we're working on...
       align: center

   - block: markdown